weblicht/curb/components/GenericForms/README.md

      will automatically call `dispatch` on this thunk on form submission.
 The thunk should return the Promise associated with the axios request that submits this data to the server.
+  - `onSuccess` (optional): a callback to be called after the form has been submitted successfully (i.e., the request made by `submitTo` completes with a 200-level response).
+You can use this, for example, to refresh components that depend on data modified by the form.
   - `validator` (optional): a validator function (same as for `Form`)

 To give you access to the form state when rendering its body (e.g., so you can display any errors as alerts, or disable the submit button